 DMF uses a volume serial number (VSN) to uniquely identify a specific volume at your site.
-The volumes may be distributed across any number of COPAN cabinets, MAID shelves, and RAID sets.
+A given volume is contained within a single RAID set.
+The set of volumes may be scattered across any number of RAID sets, MAID shelves, and COPAN cabinets.
 All VSNs that are managed by a single OpenVault instance must be unique.